OBOFoundry/OBOFoundry.github.io/docs/StandardizationGuidelines.md

 ### Technical

 - (ACCEPTED?
 Should this be MUST?)
-Every ontology MUST be coherent when classified together with RO, BFO, and COB
+Every ontology MUST be coherent when classified together with RO, BFO, and COB (from [#482](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/482))
 - (ACCEPTED?
-Need clarification on what exactly 'base dependency' is) Every ontology SHOULD be coherent when classified together with all its base-dependencies
+Need clarification on what exactly 'base dependency' is) Every ontology SHOULD be coherent when classified together with all its base-dependencies (from [#482](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/482))
 - Standardizing how imported ontologies are noted [#424](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/424)
 - Ontology metadata requirements [#1365](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/1365)
 - Ontology root terms annotation [#2149](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/2149)